-(5) Term of Licensure: The Restricted Substitute Teaching License is valid in accordance with the following provisions:
+(4) Term of Licensure: The Restricted Substitute Teaching License is valid in accordance with the following provisions:

-(a) For applications received from July 1 through December 31, the first Restricted Substitute Teaching License is valid through June 30 of the school year for which it is issued.

-(b) For applications received from January 1 through June 30, the first Restricted Substitute Teaching License is valid through June 30 of the following school year unless otherwise requested by the sponsoring district;
+(a) The first Restricted Substitute Teaching License is valid through June 30 of the school year for which it is issued.
+For applications received after January 1, the first Restricted Substitute Teaching License may be issued through June 30 of the following school year at the request of the applicant and sponsoring district;

-(c) If the Restricted Substitute Teaching License is renewed with the same sponsoring district, the renewed Restricted Substitute Teaching License is valid for three years.
+(b) If the Restricted Substitute Teaching License is renewed with the same sponsoring district, the renewed Restricted Substitute Teaching License is valid for three years.
 The license will expire on June 30 of the third academic year following the issuance of the license.
-The Restricted Substitute Teaching License may be continuously renewed if the applicant maintains an active Restricted Substitute Teaching License with the original sponsoring district and meets the requirements of subsection (7) of this rule.
+The Restricted Substitute Teaching License may be continuously renewed if the applicant maintains an active Restricted Substitute Teaching License with the original sponsoring district and meets the requirements of subsection (6) of this rule.

-(d) If the Restricted Substitute Teaching License expires or the applicant obtains a new district sponsor, the applicant will be issued a first Restricted Substitute Teaching License as provided in subsection (5)(a) and (5)(b) of this rule.
+(c) If the Restricted Substitute Teaching License expires or the applicant obtains a new district sponsor, the applicant will be issued a first Restricted Substitute Teaching License as provided in subsection (4)(a) of this rule.

-(6) To be eligible to apply for a Restricted Substitute Teaching License, an applicant must:
+(5) To be eligible to apply for a Restricted Substitute Teaching License, an applicant must:

-(a) Provide a statement from the sponsoring district in accordance with subsection (2) of this rule
+(a) Provide a letter from the sponsoring district in accordance with subsection (2) of this rule